 — Background & Mission

 • Police Abuse Cases

 Blockade and Demonstration at CPV Site • Demonstrators Arrested

-Sussman & Watkins continues to be at the forefront of efforts to improve the quality of life and justice for those living and working in the Mid-Hudson Valley.
+Sussman & Associates continues to be at the forefront of efforts to improve the quality of life and justice for those living and working in the Mid-Hudson Valley.
 Cases we are now hard at work on illustrate the nature of our law practice and the commitments we have.

 CRIMINAL DEFENSE AND CONSTITUTIONAL RIGHTS: Ismail Shabazz is a long-time civil rights activist from the city of Kingston.
 Mr. Shabazz was indicted in mid-2015 for possession and sales of guns.
 He was accused of wanting to kill local police.
 The truth was far from these claims and we are working hard to defend him.
 Ismail was the target of the government - confidential informants approached Ismail and tried to get him to sell them guns.
 Their pitch was simple - we are here to help you get guns off the streets of Kingston and we will send those guns to Africa, for use in liberation struggles.
 Ismail had no proclivity for violence or criminality but, rather, had spent years trying to intercede between gangs in Kingston and welcomed the chance to get guns off the street.
 He now faces a lengthy jail sentence for implementing a plan to do so hatched by government informants.
 For our brief seeking successfully to disqualify the County Court judge and for our brief seeking removal of the local prosecutor, see the following links.